avishkarsaha/tutorials/layernorm_cuda/layernorm-tutorial.md

    - Each thread handles one element of the tensor
    - All threads run exactly the same code but on different data

-This simple example is meant to illustrate the basic pattern of:
+This simple example illustrates the basic pattern of what happens in a CUDA kernel:
 1. Identify which data this thread handles
 2. Load data from global memory
 3. Compute